 Diversity can relate to your ethnicity, culture, birthplace, health, socioeconomic status, interests, talents, values, and many other things.
 There is no “correct experience” when it comes to choosing a topic here.
 In this essay, you have the opportunity to celebrate your unique perspective.

 Think about experiences that are important to your identity.
 For example, you could write about your hometown, a family tradition, a community event, a generational story, or whatever feels most authentic to you.

-Keep this essay authentic, avoid fabricating a story or using someone else's experience.
-This story needs to come completely from you and let your school get a little more information on who you are.
+Keep this essay authentic; avoid fabricating a story or using someone else's experience.
+This story needs to come completely from you and let your school get some more information on who you are.

 The language used here is visually descriptive, which makes the reader feel as if we are experiencing the event with the writer.
 This is an excellent way to get the admissions committee to feel connected to your story and get a better understanding of who you are and what you enjoy doing in life.